 Supplies needed for each simulation are provided to students.
-Personal clinical supplies such as stethoscope, penlight, and calculator are the responsibility of the student and are not provided.
+Personal clinical supplies such as a stethoscope, penlight, and calculator are the responsibility of the student and are not provided.
 It is the expectation of the students and faculty that all supplies are returned to their designated storage area, that unless soiled, all linens should be refolded and placed back in the cabinet and that all soiled linens should be placed in the linen hamper for cleaning.
-Also, students and faculty are expected to restock reusable supplies, and refrain from reusing needles/sharps under any circumstances.
+Also, students and faculty are expected to restock reusable supplies and refrain from reusing needles/sharps under any circumstances.

-C. University Purchasing of Equipment and Supplies
+2.3.
+University Purchasing of Equipment and Supplies

 Ongoing supply needs are budgeted and procured by the Simulation Lab staff on an annual basis.
-The Simulation Program maintains an inventory database which includes date of purchase, date of repairs, maintenance contract expiration dates, and completion dates of scheduled maintenance.
-Simulation equipment/technology life cycle estimates are based on age of the equipment, hours of use, and serviceability and are used to project the need for equipment/technology replacement, refurbishment, and/or retirement.
+The Simulation Program maintains an inventory database that includes the date of purchase, date of repairs, maintenance contract expiration dates, and completion dates of scheduled maintenance.
+Simulation equipment/technology life cycle estimates are based on the age of the equipment, hours of use, and serviceability, and are used to project the need for equipment/technology replacement, refurbishment, and/or retirement.
 The Simulation Committee maintains an ongoing prioritized list of equipment to be purchased.
 Major equipment purchases are made after a reasonable evaluation of available products.
-At a minimum, the Simulation Lab Technologist and educators who will be using the equipment evaluate potential products for purchase.
-Simulation Educators and the Simulation Technologist select which products to evaluate based on information provided by vendors, products showcased at national and regional simulation conferences, and recommendations from other simulation programs or simulation professionals.
-After appropriate products are identified, bids are obtained from potential vendors as required by State of Louisiana purchasing regulations.
-Department of Nursing administrative personnel are involved in product evaluation and purchase.
-Once equipment and supply purchases are approved, the Simulation Lab Technologist is responsible for coordinating the purchase, delivery, and set up of the new equipment.
-Simulation Educators and the Simulation Lab Technologist arrange training on new equipment with vendors, as necessary.
+At a minimum, the Simulation Operations Specialist and educators who will be using the equipment evaluate potential products for purchase.
+Simulation Educators and the Simulation Operations Specialist select which products to evaluate based on information provided by vendors, products showcased at national and regional simulation conferences, and recommendations from other simulation programs or simulation professionals.
+After appropriate products are identified, bids are obtained from potential vendors as required by the State of Louisiana purchasing regulations.
+Nursing administrative personnel are involved in product evaluation and purchase.
+Once equipment and supply purchases are approved, the Simulation Operations Specialist is responsible for coordinating the purchase, delivery, and setup of the new equipment.
+Simulation Educators and the Simulation Operations Specialist arrange training on new equipment with vendors, as necessary.